isaqb-org/glossary/manuscript/3-terms-M-Z.md

 The _Software Engineering Institure_
 maintains a [collection of further definitions](http://www.sei.cmu.edu/architecture/start/glossary/classicdefs.cfm)

-Although the term often refers to the _software architecture of an IT system_, it is also used to refer to _software architecture as engineering science_.
+Although the term often refers to the _software architecture of an IT system_, it is also used to refer to _software architecture as an engineering science_.

 Category: ISO-IEC-IEEE-42010